143401050125/GPU-DBMS/README.md

 The project mainly focuses on optimizing the operations(like sorting, reducing ) in parallel using GPU and not on the data retrieval part, though the current schema is choosen to give significant speed up in data retrieval from disk.

 ## Future Work
-String,date time and blob may also be supported later alongwith group by clause.
+String,date time,bool and blob may also be supported later alongwith group by clause.
 Data manipulation and Data definition can also supported.
 Query optimization will provide a significant boost to the execution time.

 ## Authors
 Adarsh Singh and Rishabh Thakur